hpcgroup/pipit/docs/user_guide.rst

 Extracting Calling Relationships
 --------------------------------

-Let's say we would like to calculate the duration of a function call.
+Suppose we want to determine how long a function call takes.
+A function call involves two events: the Enter event marks the start of the function's execution, and the Leave event indicates when the function completes and returns.
-A function invocation consists of an Enter event (when the function starts executing), and a Leave event (when the function returns), so it's useful to match these two events with one another:
+Therefore, it is useful to match these two events with each other:

 .. code-block:: python